razzium/react_native_service_provider_oauth2/README.md

 # React Native : Service Provider OAuth2

-This library permits to set OAuth2 API config at app entry point (& signin) and apply and user transparent worfklow (access_token by refresh_token -> credentials).
+This library permits to set OAuth2 API config at app entry point (& signin) and apply and user transparent worfklow (access_token by refresh_token -> by credentials).

 ## Installation
 ```sh